 Section 3.
 Captions: The captions herein are inserted only as a matter of convenience and for reference, and in no way define, limit or describe the scope of these Bylaws, or the intent of any provision thereof.

 Section 4.
-Gender: The use of the masculine gender in these Bylaws shall be deemed to include the feminine gender and the use of the singular shall be deemed to include the plural, whenever the context so requires.
+Gender: The use of the masculine, feminine or neuter gender in these Bylaws shall each be deemed to include the masculine, feminine and neuter gender, and the use of the singular shall be deemed to include the plural, whenever the context so requires.

 Section 5.
 Waiver: No restriction, condition, obligation or provision contained in these Bylaws shall be deemed to have been abrogated or waived by reason of any failure to enforce the same, irrespective of the number of violations or breaches thereof which may occur.

 Section 6.
 Inspection of Bylaws, Books and Records: The Corporation shall keep in the Corporation’s office for the transaction of business the original or a copy of these Bylaws as amended or otherwise altered to date, certified by the Corporation’s secretary, which shall be open to inspection by Members at all reasonable times during office hours.
-The books, records, financial statements and papers of the Corporation shall at all times, during reasonable business hours, be subject to inspection by any Member.
-The Declaration, Articles, Bylaws and all other Condominium Documents shall be available for inspection by any Member at the principal office of the Corporation, where copies may be purchased at reasonable cost.
+In accordance with the provisions and limitations of Part 11 of the Idaho Nonprofit Corporation Act, the governing documents, books, records, financial statements and papers of the Corporation shall at all times, during reasonable business hours, be subject to inspection by any Member.
+The Board, by resolution, may establish reasonable costs for inspection and copying of any Association documents in accordance with the provisions of Part 11 of the Idaho Nonprofit Corporation Act.
+Such costs may include, without limitation, a charge for management time to gather records requested.

 Section 7.
 Fiscal Year: The fiscal year of the Corporation shall begin on the 1st day of January and end on the 31st day of December of every year except that the first fiscal year shall begin on the date of incorporation.